Rosuvastatin

 About Rosuvastatin

-The possible side effects of Rosuvastatin may include myalgia (muscle pain), asthenia (lack of energy), nausea, headache, abdominal pain, muscle pain, weakness, and daytime drowsiness.
+Not everyone who is taking Rosuvastatin will get these side effects.
+The possible side effects of Rosuvastatin may include myalgia (muscle pain), asthenia (fatigue), nausea, headache, abdominal pain, muscle weakness, and daytime drowsiness.
 Most of these side effects of Rosuvastatin do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent, reach out to your doctor.
-It is important to have your lipid profile checked regularly.

-This medicine is only one part of a treatment program that should include a healthy low-fat diet, regular exercise, smoking cessation, moderation of alcohol intake and weight reduction.
-You can normally eat while taking this medicine, but avoid high-fat foods.
+Inform your physician if you are allergic to Rosuvastatin.
 Before starting the dose of Rosuvastatin, tell your doctor if you have kidney problems, are pregnant or breastfeeding, have diabetes, severe lung disease, or have musculoskeletal disorders (like myopathy and rhabdomyolysis).
 You should avoid taking Rosuvastatin with immune system affecting medicine (cyclosporine) or anti-HIV medicines (lopinavir, ritonavir, or atazanavir) as it might have a serious effect.

 Uses of Rosuvastatin